kiboschool/course-industry-experience-1/src/lessons/interviews/assignment.md

 For each interview:

 #### (1) Submit your assignment in Gradescope
+For technical and behavioral interviews:
 - Upload a copy of your reviewer evaluation
 - Upload a copy of your self evaluation

+For informational interviews:
+- Write a one page summary of the interview.
+It should include who you interviewed (with links to their LinkedIn profile), when, the questions you asked, and what you learned.
+Draft the summary in a Google Doc and ensure anyone at Kibo can view it

 #### (2) Submit in Woolf
-- Upload PDF versions of your reviewer evaluation and self evaluation in the Woolf Platform
+- For technical and behavioral interviews, upload PDF versions of your reviewer evaluation and self evaluation in the Woolf Platform
+- For the informational interview, upload a PDF version of your interview summary in the Woolf Platform